 A total of 96 credit hours plus nine hours of Training in Ministry supervised internship.

-Nine credit hours a semester constitute a full-time student enrollment and each student is limited to six years for completion of the entire course of study.
+Nine credit hours per semester constitute a full-time student enrollment, and each student is limited to six years for completion of the entire course of study.

 A fair amount of work is required outside the classroom, especially with languages.
 The student is expected to be proficient in the languages and in the use of various language aids.

 Each student is expected to complete all assignments.
 Mid-term and final examinations are administered for each course.
 Each student is expected to produce a master’s level exegetical and theological paper and other miscellaneous papers as required by the instructor.